 First off, a throwing knife should not be sharp.
 Do not be mistaken by the word “knife,” a sharp throwing knife can cut you while you are throwing from the blade.
 The throwing knife should have a dull blade.
 All it needs to stick into the wood is a sharp point, that is all.

-Secondly, the knife should be weigh and length appropriate.
-If you are new, a longer knife will be easier to learn.
+Secondly, the knife should be weight and length appropriate.
+If you are new to knife throwing, a longer knife will be easier to learn.
 Longer knives spin slower, so beginners can have more time to work on their techniques.
 Shorter knives spin fast and it is harder to get it to stick into the wood.
 The rule of thumb is that the knife should weigh 1.5 oz for every inch in length.
 The longest throwing knife you can find is about 12 inches and the shortest throwing knife is about 6 inches.
 The heavier the knife, the more impact it will have on the target.
 A heavier knife will also allow you to hit targets that are further away.

 The knife must be made of a good metal.
-Lots of cheap, low end knives are made with terrible metals that will snap in half after a few hard throws.
+Lots of low-end low end knives are made with terrible metals that will snap in half after a few hard throws.
 Most quality throwing knives are made with one single sheet of stainless steel.
 Some cheap, soft metals also dent easily.
 A lot of low quality knives will break if it hits cement or something hard.

 It is not recommended to have a handle.
 Handles can make it harder for you to release the knife during a throw–especially rubber handles.
 Handles can also screw up with the knife’s balance.